mastodon/documentation/Running-Mastodon/Administration-guide.md

 ## Helping users in trouble

-Under "Administration" -> "Accounts" you can find your users' accounts.
+Under "Moderation" -> "Accounts" you can find your users' accounts.
 You can:

 - Manually confirm their account, in case they don't have access to their confirmation email for whatever reason
 - Disable their two factor authentication, in case they lost access and backup codes